 SC IV.
 1 and 2.
-IN COMPLIANCE.
+COMPLIANCE.
 Shall not operate material loading or unloading, transfers, or production portions of FGFACILITY unless the low-density and high-density activated carbon system is installed, maintained, and operated in a satisfactory manner.
 During the inspection, it appeared that material loading and unloading, transfers and production are properly controlled by the activated carbons systems.

 SC IV.
-3. IN COMPLIANCE.
+3. COMPLIANCE.
 Shall not operate material loading or unloading, transfers, or production portions of FGFACILITY unless the associated hoods, stations, and emission collection points for both the Low Density and High Density activated carbon systems are installed, maintained and operated in a satisfactory manner.
 Satisfactory operation requires that the active hoods, stations, and emission collection points are operating at a pressure lower than all adjacent areas, so that air flows into the activated carbon systems.
 Material loading, unloading, and transfers appear to be conducted with the use of hoods, stations, and emission collection points.
 The operations at the facility appear to meet SC IV.
 3.

 SC V. 1 and 2.
-IN COMPLIANCE.
-Low-density and high-density activated carbon systems are tested at least once every eight weeks.
-CRA provides testing of both the low-density and high-density carbon systems every eight weeks.
+COMPLIANCE.
+Low-density and high-density activated carbon systems are tested at least once every two months for breakthrough.
+Testing of both the low-density and high-density carbon systems is conducted every two months.